emeryberger/DieHard/README.md

 ----------------------------------------

-This distribution includes the source for three systems:
+This distribution includes the source for three systems.

+**NOTE: Make sure to invoke git as follows: `git clone --recursive ...`**

    + **DieHard**: a system that increases RELIABILITY by allowing programs with memory errors to run correctly, with high probability.